 I also grew up with a passion to see the wider world.
 Perhaps to do with growing up in what was then such a remote place and reading my father’s copies of National Geographic.
 After leaving school I travelled abroad and in the years that followed lived in other countries, mostly in rural or wild places.
 Relationship with the natural world was and still is a necessity, oxygen for the soul.

 I came back to live in the UK in 2004 and through a series of happy accidents ended up training to run a local ghost walk.
-After 18 months I set up my own walk in Robin Hood's Bay.
+After a few years I set up my own walk in Robin Hood's Bay.
 Meanwhile I was realising that these are ancient and storied surroundings and that the best way I could re establish a close relationship with my birthplace was to get outside and get soaked in its stories.
 It wasn't long before I established Guided Walking Tours of Whitby as a vehicle for other stories and folklore and because I love Whitby too.

 I spent 2 years part time studying celtic and eastern european mythology and storytelling at the West Country School of Myth.
 There I entered a world where stories and landscape are inseparable.
 I found what I was looking for - a vehicle that would allow me to express what I felt to be the essence of the otherworldly dimensions of nature and spirit, using story as a conduit.
 It is said our ancestors believed that in order to have a meaningful and magical life, you should wrap yourself in the swan feather cloak of story and have a relationship with the land around you.